-How are these fought?
+How are felonies in Oregon fought?

 Felonies are fought through motions, negotiations, and trial, just like any other crime.
 However, felonies tend to be much more complicated given the severity of the charges.
-The first step when charged with any felony is to sit down with a criminal defense attorney and develop a plan.
+The first step when charged with any felony is to sit down with a criminal defense lawyer and develop a plan.